 Drug forms and strengths

 Diastat comes as a gel inside prefilled syringes.
-The syringes have a special molded tip that is used to give the medication rectally (no needle is used).
+The syringes have a special molded tip that is used to administer the medication rectally (no needle is used).

-“Acudial” refers to a special type of syringe that can be used to administer Diastat gel.
+“Acudial” refers to a special type of syringe used to administer Diastat gel.
 Acudial syringes have a display window that shows the dose they contain.
-They also have a green “ready” band that shows when the syringe is ready to administer a dose.
+They also have a green “ready” band that shows when the syringe is ready to deliver a dose.

 Dosage for seizures

-Diastat is used as needed, to treat refractory seizures.* It can be used to treat up to 5 seizure episodes a month, and shouldn’t be used to treat more than one seizure episode in a 5-day period.
+You use Diastat as needed to treat refractory seizures.* You can use it to treat up to 5 seizure episodes a month, but you should not use it to treat more than one seizure episode in a 5-day period.

 Diastat dosage is based on age and body weight in kilograms (kg).
 One kg equals about 2.2 pounds.